 Washington Marijuana DUI – What is it all about?

 “I felt fine to drive.
-Why did the officer arrest me for a DUI?”
-For many marijuana DUI arrestees in Washington, they tried to do the responsible thing and wait until they felt fine before driving again.
+Why did the officer arrest me for a DUI?
+What am I supposed to do now” For many marijuana DUI arrestees in Washington, they tried to do the responsible thing and wait until they felt fine before driving again.
 Unfortunately, the officer still made the decision to arrest.
 This article discusses the ins and outs of a marijuana DUI in Washington state.

 How is this measured?
 What does it equate to?
 The Washington state toxicology lab tests all blood samples taken during a DUI arrest.
 Marijuana levels are tested using Liquid Chromatography/Mass Tandem Spectrometry.
 It measures the level of active THC in your system, as well as Carboxy THC in your system.
 Active THC is the psychoactive compound in your system making you feel “high”, or under the influence.
 By contrast, Carboxy THC has no psychoactive components to it.
 Rather, it indicates past marijuana usage.
 In fact, for a regular smoker, Carboxy THC can stay in your system for up to a month.
 A skilled DUI defense attorney understands these measurements and how to best defend your charge.